Firhill Stadium: History

 Firhill became designated under the Safety of Sports Grounds Act in 1977, which reduced its capacity from over 40,000 to 20,500.
 In 1986, Firhill became the first Scottish ground in modern times to be used by more than one team, when Clyde moved in after being evicted from Shawfield.
 This arrangement lasted until 1991.
 Hamilton Academical then shared Firhill with Thistle in two different spells, the first arrangement beginning in 1994.
 To cope with the resulting additional usage, undersoil heating was installed in 1994.

 The North Stand was built in 2002 to meet the Scottish Premier League criteria on stadium capacity, which stated at the time that member clubs must have 10,000 seats in their ground.
 Ironically this criterion was later changed to only 6,000 seats, which not only allowed for the relegation of Partick Thistle, but meant they had constructed a stand which cost the club unnecessarily.
 Originally, the stand only ran for two-thirds the length of the pitch, but it was extended in 2003.
 The construction of this stand was assisted by the sale of some land to allow the construction of student flats which now lie behind the stand.

+The stadium was also known as the Wyre Stadium at Firhill starting 26 June 2023 as part of a sponsorship deal.
+On 7 August 2026, after the naming rights deal with Wyre expired, Partick Thistle FC signed a rights deal with WrightKerr All Trades, renaming the stadium to WrightKerr at Firhill.